-The Standing Council of Energy and Resources (SCER) considered that an interpretation of the National Electricity Rules (NER) could potentially allow network service providers to include in their regulatory proposals expenditure they considered necessary to maintain the level of reliability they achieved in the previous regulatory control period.
-It suggested that this could be a problem where the required reliability standards are lowered or where a NSP is performing above the jurisdictional standards.
+The Standing Council of Energy and Resources (SCER) considers that an interpretation of the National Electricity Rules (NER) could potentially allow network service providers to include in their regulatory proposals expenditure they consider necessary to maintain the level of reliability they achieved in the previous regulatory control period.
+It suggests this could be a problem where the required reliability standards are lowered or where a NSP is performing above the jurisdictional standards.